-After the demise of Special Studio, the writer/illustrator team of Darrigo and Grau reunited for one last effort, a comic book series called Atomic Overdrive that would be published by Caliber Press in Michigan.
+After the demise of Special Studio, the writer/illustrator team of Darrigo and Grau initiated one last effort, a periodical series called Atomic Overdrive that would be published by Caliber Press in Michigan.
 Dave had moved back to Toronto in April 1994.
 Peter had finished his assignments for Valiant, a New York comic book company.
 Both were ready for a new venture.

 Dave designed the stories in Atomic Overdrive to catch the essence of 1950s teen and perhaps some adult, preoccupations and fantasies, hotrods /car racing, teen romance, monsters/aliens, music, the cold war, and a distrust of authority.
 For the two issues that appeared, Peter Grau illustrated all but one of the stories, painted the covers and was responsible for writing the lyrics and incorporating the pop music lines.

-In the first issue, both stories were about a monster called the Glowwalker or Resurrector, a man brought back to life through radiation.
-For the first story, the foreground was hot rods and racing mixed with teen romance.
-The background was the Frankenstein type creature.
-This creature was a combination of healer and vigilante.
+In the first issue, both stories were about a monster called the “Glowwalker” or “Resurrector”, a man brought back to life through radiation.
+In the first story, the foreground was hot rods and racing mixed with teen romance.
+The background was the Frankenstein type creature who was a combination of healer and vigilante.
 The two themes touch throughout the story and finally come together in a climax in which the creature saves the girl and kills her attacker.
-The second story was basically the Resurrector’s origin story.
-Beginning with a cowboy bandit, in a souped-up black Mercury, robbing gas stations, it morphs into a son stealing money to support his father’s efforts in creating the Resurrector.
+The second story was basically the “Resurrector’s” origin story.
+Beginning with a cowboy bandit, in a souped-up black Mercury, robbing gas stations, it morphs into a son stealing money to support his father’s efforts in creating the “Resurrector”.
 In the climax the genre is again turned upside down and the creature is portrayed as a saviour more compassionate than the humans around him.

 Dave’s career was a microcosm of the Toronto comic book revival of the 1970s and 1980s.
-As a teenager he was writing, drawing and publishing when the first revival comic book Operation Missile appeared on the stands.
-Wordsmith appeared at the height of the revival when Toronto was home to a burgeoning community of creators producing original stories in publications ranging from mini to regular comic books.
+As a teenager he was writing, drawing and publishing when the first revival Operation Missile appeared on the stands.
+Wordsmith appeared at the height of this revival when Toronto was home to a burgeoning community of creators producing original stories in publications ranging from mini to regular comic books.
 It stands along with Dave Sim’s Cerebus the Aardvark, Dean Motter’s ill-fated Mr. X, and The Silent Invasion by Cherkas and Hancock as one of the more remarkable creations of the height of the revival.
-The characters he created were also representative of a distinct preference most revival creators had for human rather than superhuman heroes.
-The decline and disappearance of Special Studio marked the twilight of this revival.
-For the most part creators and creations disappeared, some moving on to other ventures, some being absorbed into the U.S. industry; only a few managing to continue following their visions.
+The characters Dave created were also representative of a distinct preference most revival creators had for human rather than superhuman heroes.
+Special Studio emerged in the twilight of this revival and perhaps its dissolution was inevitable.
+For the most part the community disappeared some creators and creations moving on to other ventures, some being absorbed into the U.S. industry; only a few managing to continue following their visions.

 There is another interesting link.
 Dave’s career bears a close similarity to that of Ted McCall who in the 1930s and 40s was the major force behind the Canadian adventure cartoon.
 One could call him, the Father of this genre in Canada.
 Both Darrigo and McCall began as authors who later moved into the graphic format.
 Both preferred to write about human rather than superhuman characters.
 Both began writing about Canadians in Canada, but later turned to international figures and situations.
 McCall moved from “Men of the Mounted” to “Robin Hood & Co.” and “Freelance.”
 Dave I have already discussed.
 Both initiated companies as a solution to the problems of distributing their work.
 Both saw those companies collapse and both left writing graphic stories to pursue other endeavors.

 The experiences of these two individuals, each representative of their respective communities, suggest two constant features about Canadian cartooning, at least as it is practiced in Toronto and southern Ontario.
-First, the preference for human rather than superhuman characters.
-This preference in the two eras, is quite remarkable.
+First, there is preference for human rather than superhuman characters.
+This preference over two eras, is quite remarkable.
 From the mid 1940s when wartime Canadian comics ceased until the revival in the 1970s, Canadian youngsters digested a steady almost exclusive diet of superhero stories.
 One would have thought that the creators of the revival would have produced predominantly superhero characters but this was decidedly not the case.
 Why?
-The answer seems to be, there is an attitude predominant among Ontario, perhaps Canadian, creators that is opposed to the notion of the omnipotent hero, and impervious to outside forces promoting it.
+The answer seems to be, there is an attitude predominant among Ontario, perhaps Canadian, creators that is opposed to the notion of the omnipotent hero, impervious to the outside forces around him.

 In this grim assessment there is now an escape clause – the graphic novel.
 With its much higher unit price, the graphic novel allows both creators and companies to be viable in spite of lower sale numbers.
 Looking at the current surge in graphic books being turned out by Canadian creators, Canadians may have found the business model that works for them.